Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 As parents and teachers, it is important to be aware of the messages we are sending to the children in our lives.

-As an adult, it is important to understand your current programming in order to change it.
+As an adult, it is important to understand your current programming to change it.

 Can Culture and Environment Promote Fixed Mindset?